 Kol Nidre #3 at Lincoln Center Film Festival!

-Very proud to announce that the short film produced by Bill McGarvey of McG-Media, “Kol Nidre #3” had its World Premiere at the New York Jewish Film Festival sponsored by the Film Society of Lincoln Center and the Jewish Museum.
+“Kol Nidre #3,” a short film produced by Bill McGarvey of McG-Media, had its World Premiere at the New York Jewish Film Festival sponsored by the Film Society of Lincoln Center and the Jewish Museum.
 The premiere took place in the Walter Reade Theater.
 The film features the work of, Archie Rand and his book “The 613” and was executive produced by Rabbi Dan Ain at Because Jewish.

 The Freshman Survival Guide is featured prominently on B&N’s homepage alongside some heady company: “I Am Malala” and “Lean In” by Sheryl Sandberg.